 Progress toward a set of global accounting standards is no longer a goal of the International Accounting Standards Board (IASB)—it is a reality, as many of the world’s largest capital markets require or permit the use of International Financial Reporting Standards (IFRS).
 Over 125 countries require publicly traded companies to apply IFRS, while many other jurisdictions permit the use of IFRS in some circumstances.

-Why is IFRS relevant in the US, and for you?
+Why is IFRS relevant in the U.S., and to your work?

 Format: Audio, Video, Interactive Elements